sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ### High (8th)

-*Gets 4 skill points to buy skills from the Elemental Skill Pool and General Skill Pool.*
+*Receives 4 skill points to buy skills from the Elemental Skill Pool and General Skill Pool.*

 - +60 body
 - +6 Superhuman Strength